YuriNikolai/Lsystemexport/README.md

 # Simple L-system exporter

-Note that this project is a work in progress and many improvements are still to be made, but the basic export functionality is already working.
+Note that this project still has a lot of room for improvements, but the basic export functionality is already working.

 This is a modification of the simple L-system "tree" generator by Daniel Shiffman: https://github.com/CodingTrain/website/blob/main/CodingChallenges/CC_016_LSystem/Processing/CC_016_LSystem/CC_016_LSystem.pde